apacheignite/documentation/data-grid/transactions.md

 Ignite does not avoid distributed deadlocks, but rather has built-in functionality that makes it easier to debug and fix such situations.

 As shown in the code snippet below, a pessimistic transaction has been started with a timeout, and if the timeout expires, the deadlock detection procedure will try to find a possible deadlock that might have caused the timeout.
 When the timeout expires, `TransactionTimeoutException` is generated and propagated to the application code as the cause of `CacheException` regardless of a deadlock.
-However, if a deadlock is detected, the cause of returned `TransactionTimeoutException` will be `TransactionDeadlockException` (at least for one transaction involved in the deadlock).
+However, if a deadlock is detected, the cause of the returned `TransactionTimeoutException` will be `TransactionDeadlockException` (at least for one transaction involved in the deadlock).
 [block:code]
 {
   "codes": [